How many eggs does a blue tit lay

 The Blue Tit’s breeding season runs from April to July, during which time it constructs its cup-shaped nest using moss, hair, and feathers.
 The nest is typically built in tree holes or nest boxes in gardens, woodlands, or parks.
 This bird species lays one egg per day until the clutch is complete, which generally consists of around six to eight eggs.

-See also How many italian in london
+See also How many days until 5th february 2023

 Egg Color Egg Size